official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 55 Letter Manning to Watkins, 17 January 2003, ‘Iraq: UK Land Contribution’.
 56 Letter PS/C to Manning, 23 January 2003, [untitled].

-22

-The Report of the Iraq Inquiryclear statement” from Dr Blix which allowed the US and UK to argue that a failure to pass a second resolution was in breach of the spirit of 1441, remained in his view, overwhelming; and that inspectors should be given until the end of March or early April to carry out their task.57
+clear statement” from Dr Blix which allowed the US and UK to argue that a failure to pass a second resolution was in breach of the spirit of 1441, remained in his view, overwhelming; and that inspectors should be given until the end of March or early April to carry out their task.57